Mission Mountain Railroad: Southern segment

-The 14 miles from Columbia Falls to Kalispell, Montana were originally part of the Great Northern's transcontinental main line.
-The main line was rerouted via Whitefish and Eureka in 1904, avoiding the grades of Haskell Pass west of Kalispell.
+Until 30 March 2020, MMT also operated the 14 miles from Columbia Falls to Kalispell, Montana.
+Originally part of the Great Northern's transcontinental main line, it was rerouted via Whitefish and Eureka in 1904, avoiding the grades of Haskell Pass west of Kalispell.
 Farther west and south of Kalispell, the former track toward Marion and Somers has become the Great Northern Historical Trail.

-MMT serves several lumber facilities and a grain elevator in Kalispell.
-The city of Kalispell is currently seeking to relocate the railroad to a new industrial park just north of town and remove the remaining downtown trackage: 2.4 miles of the original route may be abandoned as early as the summer of 2017.
+MMT served several lumber facilities and a grain elevator in Kalispell.
+The city of Kalispell removed the remaining downtown trackage, relocating the railroad to Glacier Rail Park, a new industrial park just north of town; abandoning 2.4 miles of the original route, including the downtown crossing of US 93.

-As of April 1, 2020, BNSF has retaken control of the Kalispell Branch.